 - food concession

-- parking fee Memorial Day to Labor Day
+- $5 parking on weekends and holidays from Memorial Day to Labor Day

 Batsto State Park

 Batsto Village is a former bog iron and glassmaking industrial center dating back to the mid-1700s that reflects both agricultural and commercial enterprises that existed there during the late nineteenth century.
 The Pine Barren village consists of 33 historic buildings and structures, including the Batsto Mansion, a gristmill, sawmill, general store and post office.
 Nestled in Wharton State Forest, which is the largest single tract of land within the New Jersey State Park System, the historic site is surrounded by rivers, streams and numerous lakes and ponds for canoeing.
 The park’s abundance of fields are great for wildlife observation and hiking trails, and its miles of unpaved roads for mountain biking and horseback riding.

 WHAT TO SEE AND DO

 - Take a guided tour using your smartphone!
 Check out 18 different historic sites and buildings in Batsto Village.